OpenBrickProtocolFoundation/oopetris/docs/android.md

 To build all just don't specify any architecture in the build steps.

-The first step runs a shell script, that downloads the used Android NDK and builds the `.so` (shared library) that we use with and android Java App, it so you just need to run:
+The first step runs a shell script, that downloads the used Android NDK and builds the `.so` (shared library) that we use with and Android Java App, it so you just need to run:

 ```bash
 ./platforms/build-android.sh <arch> # one of the 4 mentioned ones, or nothing, to build all